Olliehub/alx_capstone_project/README.md

 **Technologies Used:**
-First off to build a good and proper site, i designed a prototype with Draw.io which helps in creating a virtual view and concept of the project. secondly, used HTML and CSS for the structures and styling of the website with responsive designs to fit all devices.
+First off to build a good and proper site, i designed a prototype with Draw.io which helps in creating a virtual view and concept of the project. secondly, used HTML and CSS for the structures and styling of the website. lastly, the use of php for the server-side of the contact form.

 *******************************************************************